Brave-Butters-Kelley Indexes (BBKI)

 |Monthly GDP Growth|

 Notes: All values are in annualized real GDP growth equivalent units with the exception of the Coincident and Leading Indexes, which are in standard deviation units from trend real GDP growth.
-The irregular component of Monthly GDP Growth cannot be estimated for a given month until quarterly real GDP is observed.
-Therefore, we do not report Monthly GDP Growth estimates beyond the last quarter of available GDP data.
+The irregular component of Monthly GDP Growth is projected for a given month until quarterly real GDP is observed.
+Therefore, Monthly GDP Growth estimates beyond the last quarter of available GDP are also projected.
 For more information on the model used to estimate Monthly GDP Growth, see “A new 'big data' index of U.S. economic activity.”
 The values in the table may not total because of rounding.